tomcritchlow/tomcritchlow.github.io/_posts/2017-07-18-the-consultants-grain.md

 **Why have they been unable to make this change on their own?**

 Every company has a deep rooted culture.
-Some talk about it explicitly, some paint it on their walls, some just breathe it every day.
+Some talk about it explicitly, some paint it on their walls, some just breathe it everyday.
 But every company has a culture.
 And that culture comes from the people - the messy organic interactions between founders, executives, workers, passionate employees, internal writing, internal talks, external press coverage and so much more.

 So as you think about putting together a strategy and a set of recommendations for a client you have to think clearly about whether what you're looking to do cuts with the grain or against the grain of the organization.